Wednesday, 29 May 2024

 • accepting that all humans have emotions and are flawed at managing them, and incorporate evidence-based training on this;

-• look for and manage unconscious bias, as has been done for several years by New York police;
+• look for and manage unconscious bias (it is unmanaged unconscious bias that is the greatest concern), as has been done for several years by New York police;

 • manage accumulations of biases from years of negative (“challenging”) interactions with any specific group; and